minyansh7/DisasterResponseProject/README.md

 3. In the terminal, update python using the terminal command `conda update python`

 4. Create a virtual environment.
-Note that you can create the virtual environment inside the 5_deploy folder.
+Note that you can create the virtual environment inside the project folder.
 But then you would end up uploading that folder to Heroku unecessarily.
 Consider creating the virtual environment in the workspace folder.
 Or alternatively, you can create a .gitignore file inside the project folder so that the virtual enviornment folder gets ignored

 5. pip install the libraries needed for the web app.
 In this case those are flask, pandas, plotly, and gunicorn.